-In music we encourage the children to explore different sounds and to develop an appreciation of different types of music.
-Children participate each term in music workshops provided by the Music Service.
+Through the teaching of music we want to engage and inspire pupils to develop a love of this subject.
+In music we encourage the children to explore a variety of sounds and to develop an appreciation of different types of music, which may have an influence upon their own compositions.
+Children participate each year in music workshops provided by the Music Service.